 Eye relief is important for folks who need to or prefer to wear glasses while observing.
 Although normally, you can take your glasses off while observing and let the telescope become your glasses, that isn’t true for people suffering from astigmatism.
 Obviously, if you’re wearing glasses, you can’t get your eyeballs as close to the eyepiece because your glasses are in the way.
 People who wear glasses while observing are typically looking for about 16mm of eye relief at a minimum; 20mm is better.

 Many vendors sell so-called “planetary” eyepieces for about $50-60 each.
 No, these aren’t specially designed or tweaked for use just on planets to the exclusion of any other object.
 Again, the views through these eyepieces are not going to be any sharper or better than any other eyepiece.
 But they are going to be more comfortable to use on planets because they offer additional eye relief, and allow you to have some variability in how you hold your head as you observe.
-You don’t have to hold it as stock still as you would with an eyepiece with shorter eye relief – with the additional eye relief, you can move your head around some and still see through them, and that movement prevents neck and back strain.
+You don’t have to hold your head as stock still as you would with an eyepiece with shorter eye relief – with the additional eye relief, you can move your head around some and still see through them, and that movement prevents neck and back strain.

 Apparent Field of View